esallychang/BIOF521_Fall2021_Week1/_episodes/01-Metadata_SRA.md

 > version of the paper.
 Correspondence and requests for materials should be
 > addressed to R.E.L. (lenski *at* msu.edu)

-his lesson uses a *subset* of SRA files, from a small *subproject* of the BioProject database "PRJNA294072".
+**This lesson uses a *subset* of SRA files, from a small *subproject* of the BioProject database "PRJNA294072".
 To find these data you can follow the instructions below:**

 1. Notice that the paper references "PRJNA294072" as a "BioProject" at NCBI.
 If you go to the [NCBI website](https://www.ncbi.nlm.nih.gov/) and search for "PRJNA294072" you will be shown a link to the "Long-Term Evolution Experiment with E. coli" BioProject.
 Here is the link to that database: [https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA294072](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA294072).

-2. Once on the BioProject page, scroll down to the table under **"This project encompasses the following 13 sub-projects:"**.
+2. Once on the BioProject page, scroll down to the table under **"This project encompasses the following 14 sub-projects:"**.

 3. In this table, select **subproject** *"[PRJNA295606](https://www.ncbi.nlm.nih.gov/bioproject/295606)	SRA or Trace	Escherichia coli B str.
 REL606	E. coli genome evolution over 50,000 generations (The University of Texas at...)"*.

-4. This will take you to a page with the subproject description, and a table **"Project Data"** that has a link to the 224 SRA files for this subproject.
+4. This will take you to a page with the subproject description, and a table **"Project Data"** that has a link to the 224 SRA files for this subproject. **Note that this is an ongoing project so the number of sub-projects and available SRA files might be changed since the writing of this lesson**.

 5. Click on the number ["224"](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=295606) next to "SRA Experiments" and it will take you to the SRA page for this subproject.
 ![03_send_results.png](../fig/03_ncbi_send_results.png)

-6. For a more organized table, select "Send results to Run selector".
+6. **Recommended**: For a more organized table, select "Send results to Run selector".
 This takes you to the Run Selector page for BioProject PRJNA295606 (the BioProject number for the experiment SRP064605) that is used in the next section.
 The run selector is being updated, at this point you can either use the redesigned SRA Run Selector (recommended) or revert to the old Run Selector.